okcscott/strayhouse/source/_events.md

 ## Events
 ---

-Does your community or organization have an upcoming event?
-We'd love to be there to bring the funky and the coffee.

-The Strayhouse Airstream is also available for your private event such as weddings, birthdays, and retail or cooperate functions.
-Please call us at 580-450-2527 for more information.
+Strayhouse is available for events and catering!

+Rent the historic Strayhouse Main Dining and Patio, and/or "Gather Room" for weddings, parties, and cooperate functions!

+Contact events@strayhouse.coffee for building rental pricing, options, and availability.

+Contact toyie.kellogg@strayhouse.coffee with catering questions.

 > [Book us now](http://events.strayhouse.coffee)!